-Credential Level Admission Index (HS graduation index) Transfer Admission Index Other requirements Associate's Degree in Applied Sciences in Clinical Sonography Associate's Degree in Applied Sciences in Radiology Technology Associate's Degree in Applied Sciences in Cardiorespiratory Care 2.00/220 points 2.00/220 points 2.00/220 points 2.00/220 points GPA 2.00 Minimum 1 approved course GPA 2.00 Minimum 1 approved course GPA 2.00 Minimum 1 approved course Meet all general admission, transfer requirements and specific program requirements as applicable.
+Credential Level Admission Index (HS Transfer Admission Index Other requirements graduation index) Associate's Degree in Applied Sciences in 2.00/220 points GPA 2.00 Minimum 1 Meet all general admission, transfer requirements and specific program requirements as applicable.
+Clinical Sonography • approved course 2.
 Read and sign the Special Requirements Orientation Certification.
-Meet all general admission, transfer requirements and specific program requirements as applicable.
+Associate's Degree in 2.00/220 GPA 2.00 1.
+Meet all general admission, transfer requirements and specific program Applied Sciences in Radiology Technology points Minimum 1 approved course requirements as applicable.
+2. Read and sign the Special Requirements Orientation Certification.
+Associate's Degree in 2.00/220 GPA 2.00 Neet all general admission, transfer requirements and specific program Applied Sciences in points Minimum 1 requirements as applicable.
+Cardiorespiratory Care 1 approved course 2.
 Read and sign the Special Requirements Orientation Certification.
-Meet all general admission, transfer requirements and specific program requirements as applicable.
-Read and sign the Special Requirements Orientation Certification.
-Associate's Degree in Pharmacy Technician 2.00/220 points GPA 2.00 Minimum 1 approved course Meet all general admission, transfer requirements and specific program requirements as applicable.
-Read and sign the Special Requirements Orientation Certification.
+Associate's Degree in Pharmacy 2.00/220 points GPA 2.00 Minimum 1 Meet all general admission, transfer requirements and specific program requirements as applicable.
+Technician pomo approved course Read and sign the Special Requirements Orientation Certification.
 Associate's Degree in Nursing 2.00/220 points GPA 2.00 Minimum 1 approved course Meet all general admission, transfer requirements and specific program requirements as applicable.
 Read and sign the Special Requirements Orientation Certification.
 Associate's Degree in Physical Therapist Assistant 3.00/300 points GPA 3.00 Minimum 1 approved course Meet all general admission, transfer requirements and specific program requirements as applicable.
 Read and sign the Special Requirements Orientation Certification.
 Bachelor's Degree in Science in Nursing 2.25/225 points GPA 2.25 Minimum 1 approved course Meet all general admission, transfer requirements and specific program requirements as applicable.
 Read and sign the Special Requirements Orientation Certification.
 RN to BSN N/A GPA 2.25 Associates Degree Conferred and Active RN License Have an Associate Degree in Nursing from an accredited institution recognized by the US Department of Education or by an official agency from the country of origin.
 Have a permanent RN License in the United States or Puerto Rico and evidence that such license is active.
 All students must keep their license active during their time of study.
 Meet all transfer and specific program requirements as applicable.
 Read and sign the Special Requirements Orientation Certification.